The Missing Adapter Layer for Research Computing: Discussion and Conclusion

 \subsection{Discussion}

-The adapter layer framing is important because it makes the problem tractable.
-Rather than arguing that cloud provisioning tools should be extended to solve environment management, or that HPC schedulers should be simplified for interactive use, we identify a distinct architectural concern and address it with a purpose-built layer.
-The four gaps in Section~\ref{sec:gaps} are not provisioning problems --- they are adapter layer problems, and provisioning tools will never fully solve them.
+The adapter layer framing matters because it makes the problem tractable.
+Rather than arguing that cloud provisioning tools should be extended to manage environments, or that HPC schedulers should be simplified for interactive use, we isolate a distinct architectural concern and address it with a purpose-built layer.
+The four gaps of Section~\ref{sec:gaps} are not provisioning failures that better provisioning could fix; naming them collectively as the adapter layer is what turns a diffuse set of researcher frustrations into a single, addressable design target.

 The deployment in our research workspace environment demonstrates that this layer can be built and operated with realistic resources.
 The system uses only open-source components, runs on hardware already available in the research group, and does not require a dedicated infrastructure team.
 The CI/CD pipeline that connects GitHub directly to the local cluster, delivering research project deployments in under five minutes, is a concrete operational outcome, not a theoretical claim.